spsaucier/parenting-biblically/content/lessons/2016-07-06-introduction.md

     * Gen 8:21 - The LORD smelled the pleasing aroma and said in his heart: "Never again will I curse the ground because of man, even though every inclination of his heart is evil from childhood.
 (NIV)
     * Ps 58:3 - These wicked people are born sinners; even from birth they have lied and gone their own way.
 (NLT)
     * Ps 51:5 - Surely I was sinful at birth, sinful from the time my mother conceived me.
 NIV
     * Jer 17:9 - The heart is more deceitful than all else and is desperately sick; who can understand it?
-(NASU)
+(NASV)
     * Rom 3:10 - There is no one righteous, not even one;   11 there is no one who understands,  no one who seeks God.
 12 All have turned away, they have together become worthless; there is no one who does good, not even one.
 (NIV)  (Ps 14:1-3; 53:1-3)

 4. Babies are not sweet and innocent at birth.